OnyxOracle/Delete-Empty-Folders/README.md

 If you prefer to compile the script yourself, you will need the [Go SDK](https://go.dev/dl/).

-1. Clone this repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone this repository: `git clone https://github.com/varvaruk-v/Delete-Empty-Folders.git`
-2. Navigate into the directory: `cd your-repo`
+2. Navigate into the directory: `cd Delete-Empty-Folders`
 3. Install dependencies: `go mod tidy`
-4. Run the build script:
+4. Run the appropriate build script for your system:
     - On Windows: `.\build-all.bat` or `.\build-all.ps1`
     - On Linux/macOS: `chmod +x ./build-all.sh` then `./build-all.sh`